 When it comes to home improvement projects, most homeowners want to save as much money as possible.
-On bigger projects like having a St. Cloud general contractor work on the roof, most of us would rather avoid it all together.
+On bigger projects like having a St. Cloud general contractor work on the roof, most of us would rather avoid it altogether.

 …we don’t even like the thought of replacing our own roof.